Safest Teeth Whiteners

 In this article

 Orthodontics is a branch of dentistry specializing in treating imbalanced bites, formally known as malocclusion.
+Malocclusions occur when the teeth are incorrectly positioned in the upper and lower jaws.

-Malocclusions occur when the teeth are not positioned correctly in the upper and lower jaws.
+Irregular, crowded, and protruding (buck) teeth have caused issues for people for hundreds of years.
 Misaligned teeth can lead to an ill-fitting bite, such as an excessive overbite or an underbite.

 Orthodontists are different than general dentists.
 A general dentist cares for overall oral health, while an orthodontist corrects teeth and jaw misalignment.